gristlabs/ts-interface-builder/README.md

 Check [Joi](https://github.com/hapijs/joi) to see how to validate or modify schemas to your needs.

 ## Limitations
 This module currently does not support generics.
-Some may be implemented (e.g. Omit and Partial) that are easy to define.
+Some may be implemented (e.g. Omit and Partial) that are easier to define.

 The original builder supported promises, but it just unwrapped the Promise which I found misleading.

 ## Notes
-The tests are borked because I haven't bothered updating them yet, needed this done fast.
+Intersection types that includes unions are not validated the same way as they are by Typescript, they are less strict only needing to match one of the union types.
+They also require @hapi/joi ^16.0.0 due to using custom validation, which is currently a preview.